kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 If the template fields are not set, they should be defaulted based on the high-level specification by the Function controller.

-If the fields are partially set, the controller should fill them with the user defined values and default unset subfields based on the high level fields.
+If the fields are partially set, the controller must fill them with the user-defined values and default unset subfields based on the high-level fields.

 ### Precedence